bauerca/drag-sort-listview/README.md

 is dragged to the edge of the ListView, causing a scroll).
 This script is found in the project tools/ directory.

-To enable, change the member
-variable mTrack to true in the inner class DragScroller.
-While drag scrolling is occurring on your emulator or device, this tracking causes the DSLV to periodically dump its state to a file called dslv_state.xml in the device/emulator /sdcard/ directory.
+To enable, just set the `dslv:track_drag_scroll` attribute to `"false"` in XML.
+While drag scrolling on your emulator or device, this tracking causes the DSLV to periodically dump its state to a file called dslv_state.xml in the device/emulator /sdcard/ directory.

 Navigate to the location of dslv.py, and do

-> adb [-e|-d|-s device] pull /sdcard/dslv_state.xml
+    adb [-e|-d|-s device] pull /sdcard/dslv_state.xml

 then simply run

-> python dslv.py
+    python dslv.py

 An image should appear that represents the DSLV in the final recorded state.
 Right and left keys allow stepping